im-AMS/Conformal-Maps/README.md

 This code offers the possibility to visualize the geometrical change of certain geometries in the complex plane, when functions of a complex variable are applied to them.
 When angles between lines in the original plane (z-plane) are preserved after the mapping to the new plane (w-plane), one speaks of *conformal mappings* (see [BC09](https://www.mheducation.com/highered/product/complex-variables-applications-brown-churchill/M9780073383170.html)).

+A code documentation can be found on the [project readthedocs page](https://conformal-maps.readthedocs.io/en/latest/index.html).

 ## Run the code